savoirfairelinux/ansible-zbackup/README.md

 ## Requirements

 * Ansible 2.0+
+* One of these target systems:
-* Debian Jessie deployment target
+    * Debian jessie
+    * Ubuntu 14.04
+    * Ubuntu 16.04

 ## Usage